zellular-xyz/eigensdk-python/README.md

 A Python implementation of the EigenLayer SDK, based on the official [eigensdk-go](https://github.com/layr-Labs/eigensdk-go) repository.
 This SDK equips developers with tools to interact with **EigenLayer Core contracts** and to build **AVS (Autonomous Verifiable Services)** using Python.

-> ⚠️ **Note**
-> This library is currently in active development.
+**⚠️ Warning:** This library is currently in active development.
 While it can be used for testing and development purposes, please exercise caution when using in production environments.

 ## Installation